mongodb/mongo-c-driver/tests/json/connection_uri/README.rst

 As the spec is primarily concerned with parsing the parts of a URI, these tests do not focus on host and option validation.
-Where necessary, the tests use options known to be (un)supported by drivers to assert behavior such as issuing a warning on repeated option keys.
+Where necessary, the tests use options known to be (un)supported by drivers to BSON_ASSERT behavior such as issuing a warning on repeated option keys.
 As such these YAML tests are in no way a replacement for more thorough testing.
 However, they can provide an initial verification of your implementation.